Iran internal crisis (2025–present): Crackdowns and arrests

-Deportation of Afghan Nationals
+Deportation of Afghan nationals

 In parallel with arrests, the Iranian government significantly increased the rate of deportation of Afghan nationals residing in the country.
 Prior to the war, deportations averaged approximately 5,000 per day.
 This figure rose to as high as 30,000 daily deportations by early July 2025.

 According to United Nations and humanitarian reports, over 1.1 million Afghans were forcibly returned between March and early July.
 Many of those deported had resided in Iran for extended periods and were expelled without legal recourse or adequate warning.
 The official justification for these expulsions cited national security concerns, espionage, with allegations that Afghan migrants could be used as vectors for foreign infiltration.

 The mass deportations have created a humanitarian crisis along Iran's eastern borders, particularly around Herat in Afghanistan, where thousands of returnees have faced severe shortages of shelter, water, and medical aid.

 Increased security presence

 Increased security measures have included the proliferation of checkpoints in urban and rural areas, particularly in provinces with high levels of ethnic and political dissent.
 These checkpoints have been used to stop and search vehicles, inspect mobile phones, and question civilians without warrants.
 Simultaneously, the IRGC and Basij militia units have expanded their operations, especially in Kurdish, Baluchi, and Arab-majority regions.
 These forces have reportedly conducted warrantless raids, home searches, and mass detentions.
-The heightened paramilitary presence is viewed by analysts as a preventative measure aimed at deterring unrest and reinforcing regime control in regions considered politically volatile.
+The heightened paramilitary presence is viewed by analysts as a preventative measure aimed at deterring unrest and reinforcing government control in regions considered politically volatile.

 The recent fatal shootings in the city of Khomein mark a growing series of violent encounters at checkpoints operated by Iran's IRGC and its affiliated Basij paramilitary units.
 On July 2, Fars News Agency, which is affiliated with the IRGC, reported that security forces had fatally shot two young men, Mehdi Abaei and Alireza Karbasi, near the city of Hamedan in western Iran.
 The victims, who were reportedly on a hiking trip, were killed under still-unexplained circumstances.
 On July 19, members of the Basij paramilitary force shot and killed a family driving past a checkpoint, including a baby, Raha.
-Social media users compared Raha's killing to that of Kian Pirfalak, accusing the authorities of targeting unarmed civilians while using post-war security measures with Israel as a pretext.
-Exiled crown prince, Reza Pahlavi, expressed on X that these actions by Iran's own leaders show the desperate nature of the regime "taking revenge for its humiliation by murdering children."
+The exiled crown prince, Reza Pahlavi, expressed on X that these actions by Iran's own leaders show the desperate nature of the regime "taking revenge for its humiliation by murdering children".

-While authorities routinely promise investigations into such deadly encounters, there has been no public disclosure of disciplinary actions or legal proceedings against the perpetrators.
-On the contrary, survivors and grieving families are often subjected to state pressure, facing intimidation aimed at silencing demands for justice.